kitstokes/digi-proc/content/1-processing.md

 ---
-title: Process Files
+title: Processing Files
-nav: Process
+nav: Processing
 ---

 This section contains instructions on how to process files once a project is fully scanned.

+**Before you begin**: Go to the folder for this scanning project.
+Check for two folders labeled **access jpeg** and **lowres jpeg**.
+Create the folders if they do not exist.

 Contents: